VasanthVanan/HardeningMeter/README.md

 Specify if you want to save the results to csv file (results are printed as a table to stdout by default).

+## -j (--json_format)
+Specify if you want to save the results to a JSON file that's easy to parse and integrate with other tools.

 # Results
 HardeningMeter’s results are printed as a table and consisted of 3 different states: